 Agent Lian Peng stayed in the surveillance room.
 David Hanko asked her if the coast was clear outside.

-“Yeah, they’re too busy humping to be looking out the window.”
+“Yeah, they’re too busy humping to look out the window.”

 Hanko handed Ryan DiMarco the twelve marked keycards for the east side.
-He slipped into his vehicle unnoticed and drove to the east parking lot, distributing the key-cards to his officers.
+He slipped into his vehicle unnoticed and drove to the east parking lot, distributing the key cards to his officers.
 Mac, David, and Andres entered their car and moved to the west parking lot.
-So far, they were unnoticed.

 Mac described the plan.
 He would take the first unit since it was one man and one victim.
-David would enter the second room, much more dangerous because ere were three men withthe mobster had a long gun.
-With the key-cards, everybody got into position, stealthily ducking underneath the windows.
+David would enter the second room, which was much more dangerous because the mobster had a long gun.
+With the key cards, everybody got into position, stealthily ducking underneath the windows.
 All the officers waited for Agent Hanko to command.
-Mac whispered to Andres: “Go with Hanko.
-He’s up against the most firepower.
+Mac whispered to Andres.

+“Go with Hanko.
+He’s up against the most firepower.”

-Hanko gave the signal: “Go, Go, Go.”
+Hanko gave the signal.

+“Go, Go, Go.”

-Mac tried the doorknob; it wasn’t locked.
-Opening the door, he stepped into the room, his M6 carbine at the ready.
+Mac slipped the key card into the slot below the doorknob.
+Opening the door, he stepped into the room with his M6 carbine.
 What he saw shocked his sensibilities.
-The perp had a young Asian woman dressed only in a bra and panties on her knees, forcing oral sex on her.
+The perp had a young Asian girl dressed only in a bra and panties on her knees, forcing oral sex on her.
 Mac shouted with his command voice.

 “You are under arrest.
 Release the woman and raise your hands.”